WylieDituri/FactCheckFactSource/chrome_extension/README.md

    OR

    - Go to `chrome://extensions/`
-   - Find "Carmonic Verify" → Click "Details" → "Extension options"
+   - Find "FactFinder" → Click "Details" → "Extension options"

 3. **Enter your API key(s)**:
    - Paste your Gemini API key in the first field